 Here is what you should expect to pay as monthly rent in Sweden, depending on your choice:

 Generally, prices are higher in the largest cities in the country (Stockholm, Gothenborg and Malmo), but the differences are not huge.
-The prices listed above are for the larger cities.
+So the prices above can be considered averages throughout the country.

 If you have to pay utilities, you would have to budget something similar to what I’m suggesting below:

-- For electricity, heating, water and gas: between 50 – 100 Euros per month, depending on consumption and usually higher during the winter
+- For electricity, heating, water and gas: around 100 Euros per month, depending on consumption and usually higher during the winter

-After rent, food costs are usually the second largest expense on your monthly budget and things won’t be made easy for you in Sweden, where food prices are pretty high.
+After rent, food costs usually represent the second largest expense on your monthly budget and things won’t be made easy for you in Sweden, where food prices are pretty high.

 1 Liter of milk – 1.1 Eur